Skip to main content

 Do

-• carry on with your normal activities as much as possible
+• continue your normal activities as much as possible

-• hold heat packs to the painful areas – you can buy these from pharmacies
+• hold heat packs to the painful areas - you can buy heat packs in pharmacies

-• ask your pharmacist or GP about painkillers – NSAIDs like ibuprofen are often recommended – paracetamol on its own is unlikely to relieve your pain
+• ask your pharmacist or GP about painkillers - paracetamol on its own may not relieve pain, they may recommend NSAIDs

 • put a small, firm cushion between your knees when you sleep on your side